jopriera/Data_Analysis_Portfolio/Project1_Data_Cleaning/README.md

 This project focuses on cleaning and preprocessing a raw dataset to make it ready for analysis.

-The dataset used represents online retail transactions, including customer information, product details, and sales data.
-The main goal was to transform messy and incomplete data into a structured and reliable format.
+The dataset used represents e-commerce transactions, including customer demographics, product categories, and purchase information.
+The main goal was to transform incomplete and messy data into a structured and reliable format for business insights.

-### Key highlights:
+### Key Highlights:
-- Identified and addressed missing values, duplicates, and outliers.
+- **Data Quality:** Identified and resolved missing values, duplicates, and outliers.
-- Standardized data formats, such as dates and text fields.
-- Created new features to enhance the dataset's usability.
+- **Standardization:** Ensured consistent formats for dates, text fields, and numeric values.
+- **Feature Engineering:** Enhanced the dataset's utility by creating meaningful derived features.
-- Developed a reproducible cleaning pipeline for future use.
+- **Reproducibility:** Developed a clear and reusable data cleaning pipeline.

-### Tools:
+### Tools Used:
-Python, Pandas, and Jupyter Notebook were used to perform the cleaning tasks.
+- **Python Libraries:** Pandas, NumPy, and Matplotlib for data manipulation and visualization.
+- **Jupyter Notebook:** For an interactive and well-documented workflow.

 ### Results:
 The cleaned dataset is now fully prepared for further analysis and modeling.
-This project demonstrates my ability to work with real-world, messy datasets and apply professional data cleaning techniques.

-**Note**: This project demonstrates my ability to work with messy real-world data and apply professional cleaning techniques.
+Key insights include identifying customer spending patterns, understanding regional distributions, and highlighting popular product categories.
+This project demonstrates my ability to clean and organize real-world datasets professionally, ensuring they are ready for advanced analytics.